JohannaHaer/fullstack_abschlussprojekt/README.md

 #Fullstack final project: 💵 Finco - your finances at a glance

-Finco is a web app for everyone.
-You can now easily track your finances.
+Finco is a web app for everyone, who wants to track their finances easily.
 Save your income and expenses and see how your finances develop over time.
 Not sure how much you spend on food on average?
 No problem, just take a look in your Finco app.

 ## Authors